 Small, consistent actions build big successes.
 Start creating habits today that align with your goals.

 Psychology Tip: Choose one small habit you can begin today.
-Whether it’s exercising for 10 minutes, drinking more water, or reading for just 15 minutes, commit to doing it every day.
+Commit to doing it daily, whether exercising for 10 minutes, drinking more water, or reading for 15 minutes.
 After one week, assess how much progress you’ve made.
 Consistency is the key to building habits that support your personal growth.

 Learn from Failure, Achieve Success

-Failure isn’t the end of the road—it’s often the beginning of something great.
-One of the most empowering lessons psychology teaches us is that failure is part of the journey.
+Failure isn’t the end of the road; it’s often the beginning of something great.
+One of psychology’s most empowering lessons is that failure is part of the journey.
 The most successful people in the world have faced rejection, setbacks, and failures before finding success.

 J.K.
 Rowling’s story is a perfect example.
 Before Harry Potter became a worldwide phenomenon, Rowling’s manuscript was rejected by multiple publishers.
 But she didn’t give up.
 Instead of seeing these rejections as a sign to quit, she saw them as part of her growth.
 Each “failure” was a lesson that led her to eventual success.